-The GSM Commander itself provides 2 \times 8A (DC) Relay outputs.
-The number of outputs can be expanded by the addition of Expansion modules, up to a maximum of 32 outputs.
+The GSM Commander itself provides 2 x 8A (DC) Relay outputs.
+The number of outputs can be expanded by the addition of Expansion modules, up to a maximum of 32 outputs (depending on type).
 Each of these inputs each have 3 terminals associated with them:.